-In the first step, a dose-response curve (DRC_j) is defined for each relevant bee group and life stage (for details see EFSA Bee quidance Chapter 6 and EFSA Supplementary document).
+In the first step, a dose-response curve $(DRC_j)$ is defined for each relevant bee type and life stage (for details see EFSA Bee guidance Chapter 6 and EFSA Supplementary document).

-The DRC_j is then used together with the relevant predicted exposure quantity (PEQj) to calculate the predicted individual effect level (PIE_j).
+The DRCj is then used together with the relevant predicted exposure quantity ( $PEQ_j$ ) to calculate the predicted individual effect level ( $PIE_j$ ).
 By this, the relationship between exposure to a biocide and the mortality is described and is used to indicate the proportion of bees that would be expected to die after being exposed to a specific dose.